spacelift-io/terraform-provider-spacelift/README.md

 - `id` - ID of the mounted file;
 - `checksum` - SHA-256 checksum of the (base-64 encoded) content;

+#### Importing

+Spacelift mounted file can be imported using a three-part slash-delimited string consisting of the following:

+- type of the resource on which the mounted file defined - supported values are `context`, `module` and `stack`;
+- user-facing ID (slug, see its URL) of the resource on which the mounted file defined;
+- relative path of the mounted file;

+As an example, and ID like `stack/bacon/source/backend.tf` represents a mounted file with relative path `source/backend.tf`, defined on a *stack* whose user-facing ID is `tasty`.

 [^ Back to all resources](#resources)

 ### `spacelift_policy` data source